asfandyar-sabri/full-stack-test-2025/README.md

 # **Full-Stack Developer Test – ChatGPT Clone**

+This test is a part of our hiring process at TuringTech for [fullstack positions](https://turingtechnologies.org/careers).
+It should take you between 5-6 hours depending on your experience.

+Hope you will have as much fun as we did coding this test!

 ### **Objective**

 Build a simplified ChatGPT-like application with a **Next.js frontend** and a **backend of your choice** (**NestJS preferred**).